Esther Afua Ocloo: Religious activities

 Ocloo was a founding member of religious groups such as the Evangelical Presbyterian (E.P.)
 Church in Madina (a suburb of Accra) and the Unity Group of Practical Christianity (Ghana) associated with Unity Worldwide Ministries.
 She also assisted in forming a women’s group, known as Bible Class, in the E.P.
 Church, with the aim of studying the Bible and home management.
 She served on the synod committee of the E.P.
 Church for 12 years.

 Family

-Esther married Stephen Ocloo and they had four children together: daughter Vincentia Canacoo, and three sons, Vincent Malm, Christian Biassey and Steven Ocloo Jr.
+She married Stephen Ocloo and they had four children together: daughter Vincentia Canacoo, and three sons, Vincent Malm, Christian Biassey and Steven Ocloo Jr.

 Death

-Ocloo died in Accra, Ghana after she developed pneumonia in February 2002.
+Ocloo died in Accra, Ghana, aged 82, from pneumonia, in February 2002.
 She received a state funeral in Accra, and was buried at her hometown, Peki Dzake.